Heart Health Tips

 - Watch your salt intake, which can impact your blood pressure.
 A couple things you can do to protect against excessive salt consumption are to remove the salt shaker from your table and substitute fresh herbs, garlic and onions for flavor when you cook.

-20 Easy Weight Loss Tips for a Healthier You in 2016
+20 Easy Weight Loss Tips for a Healthier You

 Emily Rubin, RD, Clinical Dietitian in the Department of Gastroenterology and Hepatology, shares easy weight loss tips for a healthier you in the New Year.
 Here are just a few: